-Upload/Download functions do not need an axis select code as they are manually initiated by an operator at the front panel.
-However, if the select code (Parameter 21) is not zero, an attempt to send a program to the control will fail as the lines do not begin with the correct axis select code.
+Upload/Download functions do not need an axis select code, since they are manually initiated by an operator at the front panel.
+However, if the select code (Parameter 21) is not zero, an attempt to send a program to the control will fail, since the lines do not begin with the correct axis select code.

-2.10 HA2TS SETUP AND OPERATION
+HA2TS SETUP AND OPERATION